Lybecker/azure-secure-networking-for-devs/exercises/instructions/2-private-network.md

 1. Add [private DNS zone groups](https://learn.microsoft.com/azure/private-link/private-endpoint-dns#private-dns-zone-group) for the endpoints
 1. Link the private endpoints to appropriate virtual networks and subnets

-## Disable access
+## Disable access and web app VNET integration

-Disable access to app services and storage accounts.
-The app services should have access restrictions and private endpoints **on**.
-The access to the storage accounts should be only allowed from the virtual network they are in.
+Disable access to app services and storage accounts:

+1. The access to the storage accounts should be only allowed from the virtual network they are in
+1. The app services should have access restrictions and private endpoints **on**

+Enable the virtual network (VNET) integration for the outbound traffic for both EU and US web apps.